calimero-project/calimero.distribution/README.md

 	java -jar calimero-tools-x.jar

-Asking for the KNXnet/IP self-description of the server using its IP address
+Asking for the KNXnet/IP self-description of a KNXnet/IP server using its IP address

 	java -jar calimero-tools-x.jar describe 192.168.10.12